-I am a training psychiatrist, having done part of my training in Australia and now working in London as a clinical research fellow in the NHS and UCL.
+I am a training psychiatrist, having done part of my training in Australia and now working in London as a Clinical Research Fellow in the NHS and an Honorary Clinical Research Fellow at UCL.
 I have also completed a PhD in the neurobiology of depression and the pharmacology of antidepressants at the Institute of Psychiatry, Psychology and Neuroscience at King’s College London.
 During my PhD I received two prizes from the British Association of Psychopharmacology, one for my PhD work – for which I was invited to give the Hannah Steinberg lecture at their summer conference – and one for public communication.

 At the same time as researching the way in which antidepressants worked I have also been taking this medication since I was a medical student.
 It was not until 15 years later that I tried to come off this medication as I wondered whether it was responsible for the fatigue which had led to me being diagnosed with the sleep disorder, narcolepsy.
 When I tried to come off this antidepressant over 4 months I received a very abrupt education into antidepressant withdrawal symptoms.
 I experienced insomnia, panic attacks, dizziness, anxiety and low mood.
 This was nothing like the Woody Allen-level neurosis that had led me to start them in the first place – and I had experienced nothing like it before.